pjhwa/mgen/README.md

 12) Includes bug fix for compiling under Visual Studio 6.0 (submitted by Kevin Wambsganz)
 13) Includes bug fix for retaining src port upon flow MOD command.

+Primary new features and fixes included in 5.x:

+Fixed UDP broadcast issue by adding explicit SO_BROADCAST socket option setting in MgenUdpTransport class.
+Ensures reliable broadcast transmission to addresses like 255.255.255.255 by setting SO_BROADCAST in the constructor and Open() method of mgenTransport.cpp.
+Includes debug logging for SO_BROADCAST setup failures.

 Please refer to the Mgen User's Guide for more information on these and other features at <https://www.nrl.navy.mil/itd/ncs/products/mgen> or